Introduction: Who Do You Know?

 For example, Colonel Harland David Sanders left Kentucky in search of great restaurant operators who could be Kentucky Fried Chicken franchisees.
-The Colonel would roll into town and ask "who do you that has good food for a hungry traveler?"

 He would check them out and then pull his "chicken cookers" out his trunk and proceed to make the restaurant owner his Kentucky chicken.

 The Colonel did his "who do you know" pitch across country until he reached Salt Lake City and Pete Harmon.
 He signed up Pete to be the first Kentucky Fried Chicken Franchisee.

 Other franchise developers used the Colonel's recruitment technique of going from town to town asking around at the city hall, the chamber of commerce, the Elk's Club, etc...asking "who do you" to sell their franchises.